Dravex18/D2-Robotics-WRO2025/README.md

         <strong>- Davis</strong> is a key problem-solver on the team, known for his strong logical thinking and focus on efficient solutions.
 He plays a central role in the programming of the robot and is responsible for defining the logical strategy that guides its behavior during the competition.
       </p>
       <p>
-       <strong>- Davis</strong> also leads the selection and integration of sensors, ensuring the robot can perceive and react to its environment accurately.
-In addition to his software contributions, he supports the team in the design of PCBs, as well as in the development of both electrical and mechanical components, making him a versatile and essential part of the team.
+       <strong>-</strong> In the team, Davis leads the mechanical and electronic design, developing the robot chassis, 3D-printed components, and custom PCBs.
+Beyond fabrication, he is responsible for planning the overall robot strategy, ensuring that all subsystems operate cohesively toward a defined objective.
+In addition to his strategic contributions, Davis provided technical expertise and optimization across multiple aspects of the project, strengthening both performance and reliability.
       </p>
     </td>
   </tr>